zephxs/enshrouded_dedicated/README.md

 - Show Server_Query infos (cf. https://developer.valvesoftware.com/wiki/Server_Queries)
 - Show Currently connected User(s)

-requires:

-python3 'pip' for SteamQuery lib install
+requires: python3 'pip' for SteamQuery lib install,

-ssh access to the server (agent running)

-the script 'steamquery.py' from this repository in the PATH
+ssh access to the server (agent running), and the script 'steamquery.py' from this repository in the PATH

 # "enshrd_steamuser_check" :